Don't trust your eyes: on the (un)reliability of feature visualizations: Theoretical perspective: Under which circumstances is feature visualization guaranteed to be reliable?

-In the light of our experimental results, we ask: \textbf{When are feature visualizations guaranteed to be reliable?} (i.e., guaranteed to produce results that can be trusted / relied upon?)
-Feature visualization is expected to help us ``\emph{answer what the network detects}'' \cite{olah2018the}, ``\emph{understand what a model is really looking for}'' \cite{olah2017feature}, and ``\emph{understand the nature of the functions learned by the network}'' \citep{erhan2009visualizing}.
+To show this impossibility, we begin with asking: When are feature visualizations guaranteed to be reliable, \ie guaranteed to produce results that can be relied upon?
+Feature visualizations are expected to help us ``\emph{answer what the network detects}'' \citep{olah2018the}, ``\emph{understand what a model is really looking for}'' \citep{olah2017feature}, and ``\emph{understand the nature of the functions learned by the network}'' \citep{erhan2009visualizing}.
 When formalizing these statements, two aspects need to be considered.
 First, the structure of functions to be visualized.
-The current literature does not place assumptions on the function: it could be any unit in a ``\emph{black-box}'' \cite[e.g.,][]{heinrich2019demystifying, nguyen2019understanding} neural network.
-Second, we need to characterize which aspects of the function feature visualization promises to help understand.
-The existing literature (quotes above and in \cref{app:literature_statements}) focuses on a strong, global notion of understanding, rather than on understanding a narrow set of inputs or a tiny part of the function.
-Here we prove that it is \emph{impossible} to guarantee that feature visualization realizes this combination (global notion of understanding without assumptions about the black-box).
-Feature visualizations based on activation maximization generate highly activating images for a function $f$ (e.g., a neuron in a fully connected or a channel in a convolutional layer).
-While not typically described as such\footnote{A notable exception is \citet{zimmermann2021well}.}, finding a highly activating image directly corresponds to finding the $\argmax$ of $f$---an insight that might seem trivial.
-Paradoxically, it is well-known that it is impossible to conclude much, if anything, about an unconstrained function from its $\argmax$.
-Yet, feature visualizations are purported to help us understand what black-box functions (e.g., neural network units) detect.
-To resolve this paradox, we can either lower our expectations by considering weaker notions of understanding, or impose more assumptions on the function.
-In this section, we explore both directions, and show that \textbf{even strong assumptions on the function are \emph{insufficient} to guarantee that feature visualization are reliable for understanding $f$, even on significantly weaker notions of understanding.}
+The current literature does not place assumptions on the function---it could be any unit in a ``\emph{black-box}'' \citep[e.g.,][]{heinrich2019demystifying, nguyen2019understanding} neural network.
+Second, we need to characterize which aspects of the function feature visualizations promise to help understand.
+The existing literature (quotes above and in \cref{app:literature_statements}) broadly claims that feature visualizations are useful for `understanding' a function $f$ (such as a unit in a neural network).
+If that is indeed the case, then a user should be able to use feature visualizations to make meaningful predictions about the behavior of $f$ on some input $x$.
+Our theory quantifies this by assessing whether it is possible to predict $f(x)$ for any network input $x$ based on feature visualizations.
+We investigate three different settings (see~\cref{tab:theory_overview}): exact prediction, approximate prediction up to an error $\eps$ , and predicting at least whether $f(x)$ is closer to the min- or maximum of $f$.
+If none of these can be predicted, then feature visualizations cannot be said to have provided us with any meaningful understanding of the $f$.
+We investigate these three scenarios for twelve different function classes, ranging from general black-box functions (no assumptions about the function) to more restrictive settings (\eg assuming $f$ to be convex).